burst-apps-team/burst-wiki/brs-macos-installation.md

 #### 2. Install MariaDB

 MariaDB is an open-source fork of the MySQL relational database.
 It is used to store the blockchain and other wallet information.
-After completing the brew install, install MariaDB by typing the following.
+Install MariaDB by typing the following.

      $ brew install mariadb